Where was Home for Christmas filmed? The House & ALL the Locations

 Røros Home for Christmas

-Although Røros is located up north in the Trøndelag county, at almost 5 hours drive from Oslo, the village is very well connected with the city thanks to the Widerøe airline daily flights.
+Although Røros is located up north in the Trøndelag county, at almost five hours drive from Oslo, the village is very well connected with the city thanks to the Widerøe airline daily flights.

 You can fly up to the Røros airport in the morning and come back to Oslo in the evening.